 Employment Outlook and Salary Information

 Graduates of M.S. in Biotechnology programs can work in diverse industries and concentrate on specialty areas like Alzheimer's disease treatment or drought-resistant crops.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of biochemists and biophysicists, which includes those who study biotechnology, was predicted to increase 8% between 2014 and 2024.
-As of May 2015, biochemists and biophysicists earned a median annual salary of $82,150, as reported by the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of biochemists and biophysicists, which includes those who study biotechnology, was predicted to increase 6% between 2018 and 2028.
+As of May 2018, biochemists and biophysicists earned a median annual salary of $93,280, as reported by the BLS.

 Graduates might choose to continue their education at the master's level in biotechnology or a related biology degree program.
 They also might apply to professional degree programs, such as law or business, and specialize in biotechnology.